 The Currency Dilemma

 So what is really going on here?
 Someone is hoping to skim a little money off the top of your purchase by charging a dynamic currency conversion fee (DCC).
 They are offering to convert the transaction to your currency for you, and they have built in a convenience fee for this service into the price you see.
 It probably isn’t a good deal for you.
 I always choose to pay in the local currency.
 This means I select EUR (euros), CHF (Swiss francs), or GBP (British pound sterling).
 Or whatever the local currency is.
 But never, ever, do I choose to pay in USD (dollars) when I am outside the United States.
-I also only use cards with no international transaction fee.
+I use credit cards with no international transaction fee.
 This means the question of USD or EUR is really asking me whether I want to opt in to pay an extra fee for this transaction.
-Selecting USD means yes, selecting EUR means no.
+Selecting USD means yes, selecting EUR (or other local currency) means no.

 Free ways to calculate what it's going to cost you in dollars